top of page

 Beaver Creek’s Birds of Prey racecourse was built during the summer of 1997 in preparation for the 1999 World Alpine Ski Championships.
 Designed by Olympic Downhill gold medalist Bernhard Russi of Switzerland, Birds of Prey starts west of the top of Chair 8 and finishes at the bottom of Red Tail at the confluence of Chairs 10 and 11.
 The course features a vertical drop of 710 meters and contains an average gradient of 27 percent, increasing to 45 percent in the middle of the course and again in the final third of the course.

-The first competition on Birds of Prey took place December, 1997, with two Men’s World Cup Downhill races and a Super-G.
+The first competition on Birds of Prey took place in December 1997, with two Men’s World Cup Downhill races and a Super-G.

-The first World Cup race in the Birds of Prey racecourse was won by Italian Kristian Ghedina in December 4, 1997.
+The first World Cup race in the Birds of Prey racecourse was won by Italian Kristian Ghedina on December 4, 1997.

 The fastest World Cup or World Championships Downhill race time ever recorded on Birds of Prey is 1:39.59, set in 2003 by the U.S. Ski Team’s Daron Rahlves.